Galileo-dev/land-rs/docs/chapters/background.typ

 #import "@preview/showybox:2.0.4": showybox

 = Background
 This chapter will provide the reader with a fundamental understanding of convex optimisation.
 While there are whole books on this subject, such as @boyd2004convex, we will primarily focus on basic concepts and explain the need for @sc and @lc in this project.
-We will provide definitions of convex sets and functions, the components and formulation of a convex problem, and the crucial properties of convexity that make it appealing to our use case.
+We will define convex sets and functions, the components and formulation of a convex problem, and the crucial properties of convexity that make it appealing to our use case.

 == Convex Optimisation